The pass attack carries Georgia's No. 5, past 7 Baylor in the Sugar Bowl - The Media Times

 The Bulldogs (12-2) took a 19-0 lead at halftime and were never seriously threatened after the break.

 The teams switched scores in the third quarter.
 Baylor scored on a 12-yard pass from Charlie Brewer to Denzel Mims.
-Georgia responded with a 13-yard touchdown run by Zamir White to extend the lead to 26-7 in a drive that started after a sack and a forced fumble by linebacker Azeez Ojulari.
+Georgia responded with a 13-yard drive by Zamir White to extend the lead to 26-7 in a drive that started after a sack and a forced fumble by Georgia linebacker Azeez Ojulari that gave the Bulldogs the ball on the 47-yard line. of the Bears.

 Baylor (11-3) scored again in his next possession to pull once again inside the 12th, this time with Brewer running the football from 1 yard out.